 AS is a neurodevelopmental disorder caused by a deficient UBE3A allele, which can result in seizures, speech impairments, behavioral issues, intellectual disability, and impairments in motor skills.
 Investigators conducted a phase 2, randomized, double-blinded, placebo-controlled trial to determine the safety, tolerability, and efficacy of OV101 ( ClinicalTrials.gov Identifier: NCT02996305), an extrasynaptic delta-selective GABAA receptor agonist, in adolescents and adults with AS.
 Participants were randomly assigned either OV101 10 mg daily, OV101 twice daily (10mg and 15 mg), or placebo.
 The primary outcome was to determine safety and tolerability in a 12-week period.
 To determine efficacy, investigators conducted assessments to evaluate motor function, sleep, and behavior using the Clinical Global Impressions-Improvement scale (CGI-I) and domain specific instruments.

 Of the total participants, 78 completed the study.
 At week 12, there was global improvement observed according to the CGI-I scale with OV101 daily vs placebo (P =.0006).
 Post-hoc analysis demonstrated improvement in motor function and overall sleep, including sleep onset latency.
 Those participants who demonstrated clinically meaningful improvements on the CGI-I (≤2), also showed improvements in challenging behavior, anxiety, and communication.
 Adverse events were mild between all groups.

 This study was funded by Ovid Therapeutics.
-Multiple investigators have identified affiliation with the pharmaceutical, please refer to the original article for a complete list.
+Multiple investigators have reported disclosures; please refer to the original article for a complete list.